 And for every gram of glycogen, 3–4 grams of water may be stored with it.
-Which means your body can hold up to 5 lbs of water in the form of stored carbs.
+This means your body can hold up to 5 lbs of water in the form of stored carbs.

 This explains why people experience immediate weight loss when switching to a low-carb diet, which reduces glycogen stores.

 In addition, carbs elevate a key hormone called insulin.
 When insulin is chronically elevated, your kidneys hold on to more sodium and water.

 As a result, you look puffy all the time.
 Luckily, you can reverse this by eating an appropriate amount of carbs.

 The amount of carbs you need depends on your body and activity level.
 The more active you are, the more carbs you can eat without retaining water.
 Matching your carb intake to your activity level is called carb cycling.